Install Chrome Extension Chrome Extension

 Ceed (D4FB, 2015–2018) — Be Careful: Timing chain stretches and skips, EGR valve blocked by soot deposits, DPF blockage in short-trip use.
 Power: 136 PS.

-Ceed (G4FJ, 2013–2018) — Be Careful: Turbocharger wear from oil starvation, Excessive oil consumption from piston rings, Carbon deposits on intake valves.
+Ceed (G4FJ, 2013–2018) — Be Careful: Turbocharger wear from oil starvation, Timing chain and tensioner stretch, Excessive oil consumption from piston rings.
 Power: 204 PS.

-Ceed (G4LD, 2015–2018) — Be Careful: Timing chain skip and elongation, Timing chain stretches with frequent short trips, Carbon deposits on intake valves.
+Ceed (G4LD, 2015–2018) — Be Careful: Timing chain skip and elongation, Timing chain stretches with frequent short trips, Turbo oil feed line leak or turbo failure.
 Power: 140 PS.

 What to watch out for with the Kia Ceed?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.